herrysis404/testbotllzy/README.md

 # What is this repo about?
-This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.
+This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive and Now you can deploy to HEROKU.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-# Inspiration
-This project is heavily inspired from @out386 's telegram bot which is written in JS.

 # Features supported:
 - Mirroring direct download links to google drive